Florin Florea··9 min read

 2. Lead capture wiring.
 Most agencies want the estimate emailed and the lead pushed to HubSpot/Pipedrive.
 That doubles scope — email templates, consent checkboxes, webhook handling.

-For the general integration cost picture beyond estimation APIs, see my API integration cost guide — the $500-$15,000 range there covers payment, shipping, and CRM APIs with the same cost drivers.
+For the general integration cost picture beyond estimation APIs, see our API integration cost guide — the $500-$15,000 range there covers payment, shipping, and CRM APIs with the same cost drivers.

 The Expensive Part: Estimation Data